 You claim a refund from the original lender, not the debt collector that has bought the debt.
 This is actually a good situation for you, as the original lender is more likely to send you a cheque rather than offset it against the debt.

 If you get a cheque from the original lender, that won’t change the debt you still owe to the debt collector in your DMP.
-But you can use the money to make a Full & Final offer to one or more of your debts in your DMP – it doesn’t have to be used to clear the debt the PPI related to.
-This way getting a £800 refund of PPI could let you clear £1,500 or more of your remaining debt!
+But you can use the money to make a Full & Final offer to one or more of your debts in your DMP – it doesn’t have to be used to clear the debt the refund related to.
+This way getting a £800 refund could let you clear £1,500 or more of your remaining debt!